 The pitiful caravan arrived at the foot of the wall, at the exact moment the sun fell below the western edge of the river valley.
 The Persians looked like shades, silhouetted by the afterglow of the sun, which shone directly at their backs.

-As the travelers came closer, the villagers became quiet, save for the quiet chants of the village mantrikas.
+As the travelers came closer, the villagers became quiet, save for the quiet chants of the village priests.

-The Captain of the Night Watch alone faced the Persians.
-He stood tall on the parapet about the town’s western gate.
-He also was silent, though everyone was waiting for him to speak.
+The Captain of the Night Watch rose to speak, but did not.
 He saw no reason to waste his voice until the Persians were closer.
 When the travelers got within 100 paces of the gate the Captain shouted.
 “Stop.”
-The Persians obliged and then carefully grounded their burden.
+The Persians obliged.
+They carefully placed the trellis and the box which imprisoned the Djinn onto the ground.

-The Captain of the Watch shouted, “Where are you from?”
-He shouted not to be heard but rather to convey authority.
+The Captain of the Watch asked, “Where are you from?”

-The Mage stepped forward.
-At this distance he looked more like a beggar than a priest, though unlike so many priests he could wield true magic.
-His gown, fine cotton embroidered with gold and silver thread, was now tattered; his beard was unkempt and dusty.
-His peaked wizard’s hat came down to his eyes.
-His left eye was covered by a patch.
-He spoke in a weak, wavering voice, that nevertheless rang clearly in the quiet dusk.
+A Mage stepped forward.
+At at a distance he looked more like a beggar than a magician.
+His gown, fine cotton embroidered with gold and silver thread, was now tattered; his beard was unkempt and dusty; his peaked wizard’s hat came down to his eyes; and his left eye was covered by a patch.
+He spoke in a weak, wavering voice, that nevertheless resonated clearly through the quiet dusk air.
 He said, “We are from Baghdad.”

 “How did you get here?”